LeoDefossez/moosetechnology.github.io/src/content/docs/blog/2025-08-12-a-Famix-metamodel-for-Java-callstack.md

 > The final grayed-out step (Moose-Security analysis) is just one example of how this metamodel can be applied.

-## How to extract a java call stack ?
+## How to extract a java call stack?

 To get started, clone [JavaCallStackExtractor](https://github.com/moosetechnology/JavaCallStackExtractor), the current tool for generating Moose-compatible call stack files.
 Refer to its README for up-to-date usage instructions and detailed guidance—it is your main reference.